 Next, add your powdered laundry detergent (and do buy the powder – a packet or bottle of the liquid kind is just asking to make a soapy mess in your backpack).
-Let the clothes soak for a few minutes and then massage the bag for a few more, before rinsing each article of clothing in fresh water.
+Let the clothes soak for a few minutes and then massage the bag for a few more, before rinsing each article of clothing.

 The whole process takes ten minutes or so.
 It’s a good idea to do it in the shower or bathtub, where it’s okay to get things wet.
 Many showers in Asia also have a spigot that’s separate from the showerhead, which makes the rinsing step easier.

 Most travelers are well-versed in the sink method because you can wash your socks and underwear every few days and just re-wear the other clothes.
 This is great if you’re only traveling for a couple of weeks (or just don’t want to visit the laundromat as much) because the only thing it requires is a drain plug, if that.